 | Gloss-meter certificate | When buyer specifies minimum polish GU |

-| ISPM 15 compliant packing declaration | All wooden crates must comply — prevents pest import |
+| ISPM 15 packing declaration | All wooden crates must comply — prevents pest import |

-| Marine insurance certificate | Required under CIF terms; recommended under FOB |
+| Marine insurance certificate | Required under CIF; recommended under FOB |

 | Pre-shipment inspection report | When bank or LC requires third-party inspection |